jserenge/Portfolio/README.md

 ## Tips for Data Engineers

-1. **Export architecture diagrams as PDFs** — They render crisply at any zoom level
+1. **Export static architecture diagrams as PDFs** — They render crisply at any zoom level
+2. **Use interactive HTML for diagrams that benefit from motion or state** — animated data flow, phase toggles, hover detail
-2. **Use high-res screenshots** for Power BI dashboards — 1920x1080 minimum
+3. **Use high-res screenshots** for Power BI dashboards — 1920x1080 minimum
-3. **Keep file sizes under 5MB** — Compress PDFs if needed for faster loading
+4. **Keep file sizes under 5MB** — Compress PDFs and images if needed for faster loading
-4. **Name files descriptively** — Helps with SEO and organization
+5. **Name files descriptively** — Helps with SEO and organization
-5. **Add alt text** if you replace gradient placeholders with actual images
+6. **Add alt text** if you replace gradient placeholders with actual images

 ## License